The Churn You're Not Fighting Is the One Bleeding You Dry

 Voluntary vs. Involuntary Churn: The Split Most Brands Miss

-In my experience running retention at a subscription brand with 1M+ subscribers, roughly 30% of what we called "churn" had nothing to do with customer satisfaction.
+At Scentbird, with 1M+ subscribers, roughly 30% of what we called "churn" had nothing to do with customer satisfaction.
 These were people who wanted to keep paying us.
 We just couldn't collect the payment.

 The $129 Billion Involuntary Churn Blind Spot

-The scale of this problem is staggering.
+The scale of this problem is large enough to be its own line item.

-Failed payments break down into a few categories, each requiring a different approach:
+Failed payments break down into a few categories, each requiring a different approach.

 Bank declines are the trickiest.
 The issuing bank rejected the charge for fraud concerns, velocity limits, or internal rules the merchant never sees.
 These require the customer to contact their bank or use a different payment method.